Boro was founded with a rebellious spirit and a lofty objective:

 From these questions, Boro was born.

-Boro is a peer-to-peer marketplace for women to list, discover, and borrow clothing from the stylish closets of Toronto.
+Boro is a marketplace for women to list, discover, and rent clothing from stylish closets across Canada.
 No more spending hundreds of dollars for a quality garment you will only wear once.

-All of our pieces come from women in Toronto.
+All of our pieces come from women across Canada.
 They spent hundreds of dollars on it, wore it once, then stuffed it in the back of their closet.
 Boro brings life back to these designer pieces while making our lenders money and our customers look amazing, save money, and reduce waste.
 It’s a win-win.

 We believe that quality should always be chosen over quantity, and what you wear should leave you looking killer without killing the planet.
 We believe that you should rent the outfit, and own the moment.